 Back in the day, in order to create a piece of music, you needed to pass audio signal from an instrument or microphone through your mixing desk and then onto a tape deck.
 This required a lot of equipment in a large room, because aside from the mixing desk, you needed to process each audio signal to get your sounds to “mix” together nicely.

-The act of “processing” these audio signals in a mix included EQ and compression, these are the basic requirements when looking for a good plugin.
+The act of “processing” these audio signals in a mix included EQ and compression – and these were just the basic requirements when looking for a good sound.
 But if you want to add space, you needed to add reverb or delay.
 Then comes a host of other effects like phasers and flangers to make the job easier.
 In some cases, these were large devices that took up an entire corners of a room.

 All of these effects were analog hardware devices that would literally be “plugged in” to your mixing console.
 Hence the term “plug-in.”
 But these hardware plugins, as they were called, had a certain kind of sound to them that shaped music into what we know today.
 In order to get that sound, you’d needed to get the exact hardware and a mixing console.
 But you’d also need a big room to fit it in (and multiple thousands of dollars to afford them).